Etah district: History

+Arya Samaj Himmatpur Kakamai was established in June 1984 in Etah district, Uttar Pradesh.
+Over the years, the institution developed its own temple, Yajnashala and assembly hall.
+Its activities focus on the promotion of Vedic teachings, social reform, education, women’s advancement and moral awareness.
+In 2025, development and beautification works of approximately ₹76 lakh were sanctioned by the Government of Uttar Pradesh through the efforts of Acharya Jai Prakash Shastri.
+The institution regularly organises Yajnas, Vedic conferences and various social and educational programmes.

 Geography

 Eta is located at 27.63 ° N 78.67 ° E. [4] It has an average elevation of 170 m (557 ft).
 The Eisen River flows behind the village Ghazipur Pahor.
 Etah is a district in the Aligarh division of Uttar Pradesh province, India.
-It is bounded by Kasganj in the north, Mainpuri and Firozabad in the south, Farrakhabad in the east and Aligarh, Hathras, Mathura and Agra districts in the west.
+It is bounded by Kasganj in the north, Mainpuri and Firozabad in the south, Farrukhabad in the east and Aligarh, Hathras, Mathura and Agra districts in the west.
 Which come in Uttar Pradesh.
 The district does not have a border with any other state.